ionabio/practical-shader-dev-qt/README.md

 Under fair use, this repository will contain qt (currently `QWidgets`) implementation of the source code.

 The QT framework has its own wrappers for calling OpenGl functions.
-Since that is the framework I will be working with daily, while reading the book, I practiced using QT.
+Since that is the framework I will be working on a daily basis, while reading the book, I practiced using QT.

 The current implementation is targeted at `QWidgets`, and probably will contain `draw` in `QMainWindow`, However, it is possible that I will amend the `QOpenGLWidget` and `QML` implementations as well.